Skip to Content

 Slow-Cooked Duck Legs

-If you have spent any time here you will know that duck is an ingredient that I adore cooking with.
+If you have spent any time here, you will know that duck is an ingredient that I adore cooking with.

-Whether it is my whole roast duck, classic duck with orange sauce or even my Indian duck curry they are among my personal favourite recipes.
+Whether it is my whole roast duck, classic duck with orange sauce or even my Indian duck curry, they are among my personal favourite recipes.

-Slow-cooking duck helps render out all that white fat and it does not matter whether it is duck breast like in my Thai duck curry or the legs like my hoisin duck legs!
+Slow-cooking duck helps render out all that white fat, and it does not matter whether it is duck breast, like in my Thai duck curry or the legs, like my hoisin duck legs!

-It is such a simple way of cooking too, a nice low oven, season the duck legs then roast them for two and a half hours.
+It is such a simple way of cooking too, a nice low oven, season the duck legs and roast them for two and a half hours.
 Then turn up the heat to get some colour and get the gravy rocking and rolling.

-Oh and what a gravy it is, again it sticks with the simple approach, chicken stock, balsamic vinegar and honey.
+Oh, and what a gravy it is, again it sticks with the simple approach, chicken stock, balsamic vinegar and honey.

-This is reduced down in the oven and all you have to do is thicken with cornflour (cornstarch in the US).
+This is reduced down in the oven, and all you have to do is thicken with cornflour (cornstarch in the US).
 I use a very similar approach in my roasted chicken leg and chicory recipe.

-This dish is perfect dinner party food, it can be scaled up for as many people as you like and so long as your oven is big enough, there are no timing changes.
+This dish is perfect dinner party food; it can be scaled up for as many people as you like, and so long as your oven is big enough, there are no timing changes.

 Frequently Asked Questions.